FWPD investigating violent traffic stop

 FORT WAYNE, Ind.
-(WOWO) – The Fort Wayne Police Officer who shot and killed Linzell Parhm in June is once again in hot water.
+(WOWO) – The Fort Wayne police officer who shot and killed Linzell Parhm in June is once again under scrutiny.

 As reported by our news gathering partners at 21ALIVE, Mason Wills is one of two FWPD officers seen pulling 29-year-old Tyjana Smith out of her car during a traffic stop early Monday.